CPAN-Security/security.metacpan.org/docs/glossary.md

 > We recommend using the term Artifact specifically when referring to files (as defined), and Component in other situations.
 (CPANSec)

 > 1. Software or hardware intended for integration into an [electronic information system](#electronic-information-system).
 (CRA 2024-03)
 > 2. A unit of software defined by a supplier at the time the component is built, packaged, or delivered.
-Many components contain subcomponents.
+Many components contain sub-components.
 Examples of components include a software product, a device, a library, or a single file.
 (NTIA 2021)
 >
 > See also: [Artifact](#artifact-).
 >